mkosakana/go-iris-template/README.md

 ## 🐲 Get Start

 ### Route1: Without Docker
-only be able to use `/_example-basic-api` or `/_example-basic-view`, because they have NO Data Base connection
+Only be able to use `/_example-basic-api` or `/_example-basic-view`, because they have NO Data Base connection.

 ```shell
 go-iris-sample $ cd _example-basic-api/ or _example-basic-view/